nuzillard/KnapsackSearch/README.md

 The SMILES character strings are processed by [RDKit](https://www.rdkit.org/) to create a single SDF file that also contains 2D atomic coordinates.

 Each compound is associated to a list of carbon-13 NMR chemical shifts predicted by [nmrshiftdb2](https://nmrshiftdb.nmr.uni-koeln.de/) under the NMRSHIFTDB2_ASSIGNMENT SDF tag.

 The whole KnapsackSearch process transforms the file *familyname*_genera.txt into the file *familyname*_knapsack.sdf.
 See file data_flow.txt and comments in the python scripts for the content of the eight intermediate files.

 The molecules built from SMILES strings are converted to InChI strings.
 The molecules for which this recalculated InChI string is different from the original one are discarded from the final result file.
 Discrepancies seem to arise from atom configuration differences.

 ## Installation

 Install rdkit from [Anaconda](https://www.anaconda.com/distribution/) as recommended in https://www.rdkit.org/docs/Install.html, if not already done.

 Install the python *requests* module from the rdkit environment (`conda install requests`)

 Install a [Java runtime environment](https://www.java.com/fr/download/) (jre) if not already done.

-Windows: Change the first part of the command in file predictSdf.bat, so that what is written between double quotes is the path to the java executable.
-It may be simply "java" if Java was installed by the default way.
-A non-default way can be to install first Java by the default way, copy the jre folder at the place you like and uninstall Java.
-This non-default Java installation may be desired to avoid being regularly warned by the messages sent by the Java updating service.
+See below section *MyInstallation* for updated installation instructions.

+Linux and Mac: Replace process.py by MacLinux/process.py and predictSdf.bat by MacLinux/predictSdf.
-Linux and Mac: Copy the files in the MacLinux folder to the main folder.
-Ensure that file predictSdf has execution permission.
+Ensure that the script file predictSdf has execution permission.

 [Notepad++](https://notepad-plus-plus.org/downloads/) is the recommended text editor for Windows.